Summary of BSP Divisional Guidelines

 The 2-page PDF document should be prepared in 12-point Times New Roman font, single-spaced, with 1-inch margins.

-The Best Student Presentation awards are targeted at students presenting a completed project that makes an important and/or novel contribution to the field of comparative physiology and biochemistry in a presentation that is both clear and informative.
+Cover letter: The Best Student Presentation awards are targeted at students presenting a completed project that makes an important and/or novel contribution to the field of comparative physiology and biochemistry in a presentation that is both clear and informative.
 Projects that present new ideas, challenge older ones, or provide a novel synthesis are especially encouraged.
-Please address the following in your cover letter:
+Please address the following in your 1-page cover letter:

--Explain in clear, simple language how the results of the study contribute to the broader field of comparative physiology and biochemistry;
+• Explain in clear, simple language how the results of the study contribute to the broader field of comparative physiology and biochemistry;

--Clearly outline the contributions of all co-authors (keeping in mind that the student entrant should have been the primary individual responsible for design and implementation of the project);
+• Clearly outline the contributions of all co-authors (keeping in mind that the student entrant should have been the primary individual responsible for design and implementation of the project);

--Include your current degree objective and anticipated degree conferral date (estimate if necessary).
+• Include your current degree objective and anticipated degree conferral date (estimate if necessary).
 If the degree has been conferred, list the date and the institution where work was conducted.

--Include a title, your name, and your affiliation.
+• Include a title, your name, and your affiliation.
 Include names and affiliations of co-authors.

 Division of Ecoimmunology and Disease Ecology